-To the Honorable Board of Education Western Gateway Elementary School District Number E-026 Oklahoma City, Oklahoma County, Oklahoma
+To the Honorable Board of Education Western Gateway Elementary School District No. E-026 Oklahoma City, Oklahoma County, Oklahoma

-We have audited in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the fund type and account group financial statements - regulatory basis of the Western Gateway Elementary School District Number E-026, Oklahoma City, Oklahoma County, Oklahoma (the District), as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the District's basic financial statements, and have issued our report thereon dated December 27, 2022, which was adverse with respect to the presentation of the financial statements in conformity with accounting principles generally accepted in the United States because the presentation followed the regulatory basis of accounting for Oklahoma school districts as provided by the Oklahoma State Department of Education.
-However, our report was unmodified with respect to the presentation of financial statement on the regulatory basis of accounting authorized by the Oklahoma State Board of Education.
+We have audited in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the fund type and account group financial statements - regulatory basis of the Western Gateway Elementary School District No. E-026, Oklahoma City, Oklahoma County, Oklahoma (the District), as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the District's basic financial statements, and have issued our report thereon dated December 1, 2023, which was adverse with respect to the presentation of the financial statements in conformity with accounting principles generally accepted in the United States because the presentation followed the regulatory basis of accounting for Oklahoma school districts as provided by the Oklahoma State Department of Education.
+However, our report was qualified because the omission of the general fixed asset account group results in an incomplete presentation with respect to the presentation of financial statements on the regulatory basis of accounting authorized by the Oklahoma State Board of Education.